LorineAdhiambo/User-input-in-Python/README.md

+Objective:
-bjective: To learn how to take user input in Python
+To learn how to take user input in Python